akaterra/apidog/readme.md

 Defines "root" type for the success response.

-Used when response contains primitive value, array of primitive values or array of **@apiSuccess** definitions.
+Used when the response contains a primitive value, an array of primitive values or an array of **@apiSuccess** definitions.

 Example:
 ```